Rainbow (The Marmalade song): Reception

 "Rainbow" was the follow-up single to the UK top-three and US top-ten single "Reflections of My Life".
-Billboard wrote that "this folk favored rhythm ballad follow up has all the sales and chart potency of the recent smash".
+Billboard wrote that "this folk flavored rhythm ballad follow up has all the sales and chart potency of the recent smash".
 Cash Box wrote that the "Deep brown bass line, Hollies-like harmonies, and some warm mouth harp work add up to a dynamite summer sales package".

 In 2002, Robin Carmody of Freaky Trigger described the harmonica-led "Rainbow" as "a desperately poignant final aim for a love (or rather, perhaps, a feeling of personal contentment) fading inexorably, desperately looking out to feel it as it dies", concluding that it is "a wonderful song of yearning, and is the perfect farewell to the dying 20 years of shared national innocence."
 He further named it among ten British bubblegum pop classics, writing that "[s]ome of the greatest Britgummers let go of their jollity and breathe pure melancholia and, at heart, deep sadness."